-A two week ‘cultural immersion’ program to help you enjoy and understand what’s happening in Cuba right now!
+A two week ‘cultural immersion’ program based in the heart of Old Havana to help you enjoy and understand what’s happening in Cuba right now!
 Our volunteer placements will help you connect with Cuban people, understand their culture and history, and turbo charge your Spanish language tuition.

-As with all our programs, this program includes accommodation, breakfast & lunch throughout, plus Spanish language tuition, meaningful volunteer placements and other activities.
-Start and end date is usually a Sunday, though clients are welcome to arrive early or extend – we are open 365 days a year!
+As with all our programs, this program includes accommodation, breakfast & lunch throughout plus Spanish language tuition, meaningful volunteer placements and other activities.
+Start date is the first Sunday of EVERY month and includes 14 nights, though clients are welcome to arrive early or extend – we are open 365 days a year!

-- Based in the heart of Old Habana - you will stay in the best, most exciting/vibrant/fun neighborhood in Habana!
+- Based in the atmospheric heart of Old Habana - stay in the most exciting/vibrant/fun neighbourhood in Habana!

 - All your questions answered about Cuba's history, how Cubans live today and what the future may hold - and how we can learn from Cuba!